ElisabethSchramm/springbootdemo/README.md

 - added `createCourseAndStudents()` in `main` to test the many-to-many setup
 - added `findCourseAndStudentsByCourseId(int)` in DAO and implementation
 - retrieved course with students in `main`
+- added `findStudentAndCoursesByStudentId(int)` in DAO and implementation
+- retrieved student with courses in `main`